reach2arunprakash/Data-Structures/interview_questions_collection.md

 1) Coding.
 The candidate has to write some simple code, with correct syntax, in C, C++, or Java.
 2) OO design.
 The candidate has to define basic OO concepts, and come up with classes to model a simple problem.

+    class, object (and the difference between the two) instantiation
+    method (as opposed to, say, a C function) virtual method, pure virtual method
+    class/static method
+    static/class initializer
+    constructor
+    destructor/finalizer
+    superclass or base class
+    subclass or derived class
+    inheritance
+    encapsulation
+    multiple inheritance (and give an example)
+    delegation/forwarding
+    composition/aggregation
+    abstract class
+    interface/protocol (and different from abstract class)
+    method overriding
+    method overloading (and difference from overriding)
+    polymorphism (without resorting to examples)
+    is-a versus has-a relationships (with examples)
+    method signatures (what's included in one)
+    method visibility (e.g. public/private/other)

 3) Scripting and regexes.
 The candidate has to describe how to find the phone numbers in 50,000 HTML pages.
 4) Data structures.
 The candidate has to demonstrate basic knowledge of the most common data structures.
 5) Bits and bytes.
 The candidate has to answer simple questions about bits, bytes, and binary numbers.